ncatlab/nlab-content/pages/54.md

 This is the kind of stuff that I am thinking about.

-A personal [wiki](http://en.wikipedia.org/wiki/Wiki) with more information on my research, teaching and other activity is
+A personal [wiki](http://en.wikipedia.org/wiki/Wiki) with more information on my research, teaching and other activity is[:](http://conquer-online-private-servers.blogspot.com/)

 * [[schreiber:HomePage|my personal web within the nLab]]